What legalization does Finland require?

 Differences between Notary, MFA legalization, and embassy attestation

-MFA accepts translations from registered translators or recognized translation companies — list at consular.mfa.go.th.
+MFA accepts translations from registered translators or recognized official rendering companies — list at consular.mfa.go.th.
 Translations must match the source verbatim including reference numbers, dates, signatures, and stamps.
 Common languages: English, French, German, Chinese, Japanese, Korean, Arabic, Spanish, Italian, Portuguese.

 What a fully legalized document looks like and key fields to verify